 - This is an online fillable form.
 Please type your information.

-- In the Certification section, sign your name using a BLACK ink pen.
-Make sure your signature stays above the signature line without touching any words noted on the form
+- Applicant's Declaration and Certification Section: Sign your name using a BLACK ink pen.
+Make sure your signature stays within the signature box without touching any words noted on the form

 - Keep the original version.
 The original Form I-765 with your signature will be required for STEP 3 at the time of mailing